 Protestant Aesthetics and the Arts, co-edited with Sarah Covington (Routledge Press, 2020).

-“Imagination and Hermeneutics,” Oxford Handbook on Jonathan Edwards, edited by Douglas Sweeney and Jan Stievermann, New York: Oxford University Press (forthcoming fall 2020)
+“Imagination and Hermeneutics,” Oxford Handbook on Jonathan Edwards, edited by Douglas Sweeney and Jan Stievermann, New York: Oxford University Press, 2021

 “Can Theology Be Postsecular?
 Aesthetics and Non-Triumphalist Theology,” The Journal of Religion, Vol. 98, Issue 3, July 2018, pp.371-397

 “Aesthetics of the ‘Made’: Exuberant Authenticity in the Work of Wes Anderson,” Dreams, Doubt, and Dread: the Spiritual in Film.
 Edited by Taylor Worley and Zac Settle (Cascade Books, 2016).

 Theology and the Kinesthetic Imagination: Jonathan Edwards and the Making of Modernity (Oxford University Press, 2014)

 “Reflections on Art and Sensory Contention at a Christian Seminary,: Sensational Religion: Sense and Contention in Material Practice.
 Edited by Sally Promey, Yale University Press (2014).